Front Page › Forums › Democracy › Term limits

 Judicial Branch

 Appointed officials in the Judicial Branch don’t normally pose a direct threat to elections, but corrupt judges can abuse their position as deciders of cases and decide in favor of one party or the other based on their political views instead of on the facts and the law.
+Furthermore it’s also possible for judges to become corrupt and to make decisions with an obvious bias.
 Since it’s difficult to prove such corruption, and since such corruption in the highest court has no other avenue for appeal, we must also have term limits for judges to defend against political appointments that last far beyond the majority in the legislature that appointed them.

 Instead of a lifetime appointment, the term of judges should be limited in accordance with this proposal.
-If the 10-year maximum in this proposal is deemed too short for what were previously lifetime appointments, the term limits for those judges could be set to 15 or 20 years.
+If the 10-year maximum in this proposal is deemed too short for what were previously lifetime appointments, extra “senior” judge positions can be set up with an eligibility requirement to have served the 10 years in the standard position.
+A judge completing their first appointment is the eligible for appointment to the senior position.
+The executive should nominate, and the legislature should confirm, appointments to senior judge positions unless the executive or the legislature lost confidence in the ability of the judge to interpret the law and rule fairly.
 This is important to ensure that judges are responsive to society’s approval or disapproval of their conduct, rulings, and opinions — not because of the pressure of re-election or re-appointment, which would not be a possibility, but because the term limit provides the opportunity to elect or appoint someone else in the case where the people feel that a judge has behaved inappropriately or has a pattern of bias in rulings.

 For early-career judges, the term limits also facilitate a career in justice by forcing judges to “re-shuffle” and move to different positions and participate in a different way, for example different levels of the court or different jurisdictions.

-For the highest courts that need consistency and need to retain experienced judges, such as the Supreme Court in the United States, the judges should be appointed to a single long term whether it’s a 10-year, 15-year, or 20-year term.
+For the highest courts that need consistency and need to retain experienced judges, such as the Supreme Court in the United States, a 10-year term is long enough and the possibility of a second 10-year term as a senior judge provides a way to retain experienced judges.

 Investigative Branch